beratmirzaloglu/dependency_checker/README.md

 ## Usage

-After you completed installation processes, you can send Post request to API via HTTP tool (like Postman).
+After you complete the installation process, you can send Post requests to API via HTTP tool (like Postman).
 Here is an example for post request:

 ![Example API Request](https://i.hizliresim.com/s204mb4.png)